Skip to main content

 # process-diagram.md

-Plan to add workflow files to your project that match the CI/CD tools you are currently using.
-If it is difficult to apply immediately, schedule it for inclusion in the next sprint or next release cycle.
+Plan to add workflow files matching the CI/CD tools you currently use to your project.
+If immediate adoption is difficult, schedule it for the next sprint or the next release cycle.

 When you get stuck